postmanlabs/labs-docs/v6/postman/collections/commenting_on_collections.md

 * [Markdown support](#markdown-support)

 ### Posting comments
-You can post both collection-level and request-level comments from Postman Dashboard.
+You can post comments on your collections and requests from the Postman Dashboard.
 Only those having access to a collection or a request will be able to post comments.
-When you post a comment on a collection or a request, it gets seamlessly reflected in both the Postman app and the Dashboard.
+When you post a comment on a collection or a request, it gets reflected in both the Postman app and the Dashboard.

-**Note:** Postman app currently supports only request-level comments.
-Comments can be posted only on saved requests.
+**Note:** Postman app currently supports comments on requests only.
+Also, you can post comments only on saved requests.

-To Post a comment, select the corresponding collection or a request and click **Comments**.
+To post a comment, select the corresponding collection or a request and click **Comments**.
 The **Comments** dialog box appears.
 Write your comment and click *Add Comment*.
 Your comment is posted.
 The procedure to post a comment is similar both in the Postman app and the Dashboard.
 The following screen illustrates this:

 [![post comments](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_Posting1.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_Posting.gif)